Skip to content

 Passage --> Status[Status Adapter]

-Every player connection goes through three distinct phases:
+Every player connection goes through four distinct phases:

 1. Receives the handshake and status request